 Encryption is the process in which a sender converts the original information to another form and sends the resulting unintelligible message out over the network.
 The sender requires an encryption algorithm and a key to transform the plaintext (original message) into a ciphertext (encrypted message), it’s also known as enciphering.

 In conventional encryption methods, the encryption and decryption keys are same and secret.
-We can roughly divide conventional methods into two categories: Character level encryption and Bit level Encryption.
+Conventional methods are broadly divided into two classes: Character level encryption and Bit level Encryption.

-- Character-level Encryption– In this method, encryption is performed at the character level.
-There are two general techniques for character-level encryption are substitutional and Transpositional.
+- Character-level Encryption: In this method, encryption is performed at the character level.
+There are two common strategies for character-level encryption are substitutional and Transpositional.

 Definition of Decryption

 Decryption inverts the encryption process in order to convert the message back to its real form.
 The receiver uses a decryption algorithm and a key to transform the ciphertext back to original plaintext, it is also known as deciphering.

 A mathematical process utilized for decryption that generates original plaintext as an outcome of any given ciphertext and decryption key is known as Decryption algorithm.
 This process is the reverse process of the encryption algorithm.

 The keys used for encryption and decryption could be similar and dissimilar depending on the type of cryptosystems used (i.e., Symmetric key encryption and Asymmetric key encryption).

 - The encryption algorithm uses message (plaintext) and the key at the time of encryption process.
 On the other hand, in the process of decryption, the decryption algorithm converts the scrambled form of the message (i.e., ciphertext )with the help of a key.